axelarnetwork/axelar-docs/pages/dev/gmp/examples.md

 1. (One time setup): Install project dependencies and build contracts: [One time setup instructions](https://github.com/axelarnetwork/axelar-local-gmp-examples#one-time-setup)
 2. (One time setup): From a separate terminal window, deploy and run the local network emulator:
     - `node scripts/createLocal`
 3. Then, deploy and test each example, first locally and then in testnet.
-A subset of five representative examples below:
+A subset of representative examples below:

 ## "Hello World!"